ICRAR/fabfileTemplate/README.md

 This project represents a template for a deployment system using fabric.
-It can be used with specific applications by copying the fabfile directory from the test folder into your application and modifying mostly the APPspecfic.py file.
+An actual implementation would first need to install this template module into the desired python environment using:

+$ pip install .

+Then just copy the whole fabfile directory to the top-level directory of the project which is intended to use this fabric installation mechansim and adjust the content of the file APPspecific.py